HypertextAssassin0273/ModernSnakesAndLadders-PF_Project/README.md

-## For more info, click any link below:
+## For any info related to the project, click any link below:
 ### <a href="https://github.com/HypertextAssassin0273/ModernSnakesAndLadders-PF_PROJECT/wiki">Project Wiki</a>
 #
 ### <a href="https://hypertextassassin0273.github.io/ModernSnakesAndLadders-PF_PROJECT">Project Website</a>